HICIT in Shorouk Academy: Academic degrees

-The Higher Institute of Computer Science provide the Egyptian Bachelors in computer science that is equal to the Egyptian Bachelors in computer science provided by Egyptian universities.
+The Higher Institute of Computer Science provides the Egyptian bachelor's in computer science that is equal to the Egyptian bachelor's in computer science provided by Egyptian universities.

 Testing centers

 Prometic testing center

-In March 2008 an agreement between the Institute and Prometric company was signed, these agreement give the institute the right to start his own testing center that provides all Microsoft exams as well as sun and Apple.
+In March 2008 an agreement between the institute and Prometric company was signed, giving the institute the right to start its own testing center providing all Microsoft exams as well as Sun and Apple exams.

 ICDL testing center

-In January 2010 another agreement between the Institute and UNESCO, was signed, these agreement give the institute the right to start his own testing center that provide the International ICDL and the Egyptian version of ICDL.
+In January 2010 an agreement was signed between the institute and UNESCO, giving the institute the right to start its own testing center providing the International ICDL and the Egyptian version of ICDL.